Poems published lately

 Mary Dale watercolor

-All poems are in alphabetical order, and Pilgrim’s photos and photo-illustrations, along with watercolors by the late Mary Dale, are sprinkled among them.
+All poems here are in alphabetical order, and Pilgrim’s photos and photo-illustrations, along with watercolors by the late Mary Dale, are sprinkled among them.

 Dale’s watercolors (some found more than once on this website) were photographed by the late Bud Dale.